Paul DeJong Preview, Player Props: Giants vs. Reds

 Paul DeJong At The Plate

-- In 23.5% of his games this year, DeJong has picked up at least one RBI.
-In nine of those games (9.2%) he recorded more than one RBI, while accounting for three or more of his team's runs in three contests.
+- DeJong has driven in a run in 23 games this year (23.2%), including nine games with more than one RBI (9.1%).
+He has also driven in three or more of his team's runs in three contests.

-- In 32.7% of his games this season, he has scored at least once.
-And he's had six games with multiple runs (6.1%).
+- He has scored in 32 of 99 games this year, and more than once 6 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.